July 12, 2025, 11:11 am | Read time: 8 minutes

 Parasite Infestation Widespread in Commercial Bumblebee Breeding

-Use of Antibiotics Similar to Factory Farming
+Antibiotic Use Similar to Livestock Farming

 Bumblebee Colony Dealers Remain Silent

-Release Out of Pity in the United Kingdom
+Release Out of Pity in the UK

 Secrecy in Bumblebee Breeding